 Rereading

 Rereading is the most common study strategy and one of the least effective.
 When you reread material, it becomes familiar — you recognize it.
 This recognition feels like learning: the material feels easier, more known, more accessible.
-This feeling is an illusion called "fluency illusion" — recognizing material is not the same as being able to recall and use it.
+This feeling is an illusion called the "fluency illusion" — recognizing material is not the same as being able to recall and use it.

 Highlighting and Underlining